- 3 minutes to read

 The diagram below illustrates these layers and their ways of communication.

-This separation grants you multiple benefits, such as a more independent development process for both developers and designers, easier code testing or simpler UI redesigning.
-Refer to this MSDN article to learn more about this pattern and the benefits it provides.
+This separation grants you multiple benefits, such as a more independent development process for both developers and designers, easier code testing, and simpler UI redesigns.
+Refer to this MSDN article for more information on MVVM and its benefits: The MVVM Pattern.

 MVVM in WinForms Apps: Issues and Options

-The WinForms platform, without a third party MVVM Framework, lacks such essentials as agile data bindings or bindable commands.
-To follow MVVM principles, you would have to manually implement those features, thus creating an additional layer - Presenter.
+The WinForms platform, without a third party MVVM Framework, lacks such essential features as agile data bindings or bindable commands.
+To follow MVVM principles, you would have to manually implement those features in an additional layer - Presenter.
 Typically, this layer includes UserControls and their code-behind, methods that customize View elements, event handlers and bindings.

-The DevExpress MVVM Framework provides built-in support for all those features thus enabling pure MVVM development with WinForms without the need for that additional workload.
+The DevExpress MVVM Framework includes built-in support for all required features, and enables pure MVVM development with WinForms without the need for that additional workload.
 As an added benefit, it integrates well with DevExpress WinForms UI Controls that you are already using in your applications.